japila-books/apache-spark-internals/docs/storage/DiskBlockObjectWriter.md

 write <<open, opens the underlying stream>> unless <<streamOpen, open>> already.

-write requests the <<objOut, SerializationStream>> to xref:serializer:SerializationStream.adoc#writeKey[write the key] and then the xref:serializer:SerializationStream.adoc#writeValue[value].
+write requests the <<objOut, SerializationStream>> to serializer:SerializationStream.md#writeKey[write the key] and then the serializer:SerializationStream.md#writeValue[value].

 In the end, write <<recordWritten, updates the write metrics>>.

 write is used when:

-* BypassMergeSortShuffleWriter is requested to xref:shuffle:BypassMergeSortShuffleWriter.adoc#write[write records of a partition]
+* BypassMergeSortShuffleWriter is requested to shuffle:BypassMergeSortShuffleWriter.md#write[write records of a partition]

-* ExternalAppendOnlyMap is requested to xref:shuffle:ExternalAppendOnlyMap.adoc#spillMemoryIteratorToDisk[spillMemoryIteratorToDisk]
+* ExternalAppendOnlyMap is requested to shuffle:ExternalAppendOnlyMap.md#spillMemoryIteratorToDisk[spillMemoryIteratorToDisk]

-* ExternalSorter is requested to xref:shuffle:ExternalSorter.adoc#writePartitionedFile[write all records into a partitioned file]
-** SpillableIterator is requested to spill
+* ExternalSorter is requested to shuffle:ExternalSorter.md#writePartitionedFile[write all records into a partitioned file] ** SpillableIterator is requested to spill

 * WritablePartitionedPairCollection is requested for a destructiveSortedWritablePartitionedIterator